Xilinx/video-sdk/docs/getting_started_on_prem.rst

     sudo /opt/xilinx/xrt/bin/xball --device-filter u30 xbmgmt program --base

+   + Note: should any problem arise when running the command, revert the card to its golden image (as explained in the :ref:`card recovery instructions <standard-recovery-flow>`) and repeat this step.

 #.
 Cold boot the machine to have the cards use the new binaries::

     sudo shutdown now